nakram6/eshoe/Readme.md

 HTML, CSS, JS, Bootstrap

-I have helped in designing/creating the front-end for web pages and features such as About, Payment, Contact, etc. and also have helped to convert all project HTML files into PHP files.
+I have helped in the designing/creating of the front-end for pages and features such as About, Payment, Contact, Header/Footer modifications etc. and also have helped to convert all project HTML draft files into finalized PHP files complete with full page style/appearance.

 **-------------------------------------------COMPLETED - Erase After---------------------------------------------------------------**